 This post contains affiliate links.
 When you shop through the links on this page, my favorite charity, Finally Family Homes, may earn a small commission to support foster youth in need at no extra cost to you.
 Read our full affiliate disclosure here.

 When you become a Christian, you are to shed all other identities and clothe yourself in Christ.
-Paul makes this clear in his letter to the Galatians.
+Paul makes this clear in this bible verse written in his letter to the Galatians.

 “So, in Christ Jesus, you are all children of God through faith, for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus” (Galatians 3:26-28, NIV).

-That’s what baptism and dying to your old self is about.
-Letting go of what you were and claiming who you are in Christ.
+That’s what baptism and dying to your old self are about.
+Letting go of what you were and claiming who you are now in Christ.
 And that shows up in how you live and who you love most.

 “I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me” (Galatians 2:20, ESV).

 As Jesus himself told us “If anyone would come after me, let him deny himself and take up his cross daily and follow me” (Luke 9:23, ESV).

 So when your identity is in Christ, you live by faith in him and love Jesus over any desires from your flesh that aren’t in alignment with who Christ is.

 Finding Your Identity In Christ

 Finding your identity in Christ starts with letting go of old identities.
 As the scripture above pointed out, we must first die to our old selves, selfish ambitions, and values of the world.
 Having died to the old self is not our identity.
 But, it does give us a clean slate to grasp hold of our new identity as alive in Christ.